Anisha7/Trie-Autocomplete-Scrabble/README.md

 This repository consists of two versions of a trie, a version of autocomplete, and a scrabble helper.

 # Set up
 In order to use or test the code (using the below instructions), clone or download the repository.
+Then cd to the directory of the downloaded folder in your terminal.

+`cd /path/to/file`

 # Trie
 This implementation consists of a data-structural approach to a trie, using nodes and arrays.